-"Austin Rave November 17" into google at around 11pm because we were so baffled.
+"Austin Rave November 17" into google at around 11pm because we were so baffled please send your evidence to the contrary and I will gladly apologize.
+My goal is transparency.

 Mr. Rusthoven, we expect you to address our valid concerns and work to protect the homeowners affected by this proposed development.
 Our neighborhood, SRCC, already voted unanimously to deny any change in FLUM, neighborhood plan, or zoning.